Film & Media Internship website

-The college’s career office subscribes to a database called Symplicity, to which all students have access.
-Search there for recent listings, or drop by the CDS office in 805 East, or call 212-772-4850 to schedule an appointment for detailed information on projects and application procedures.
+Career Development Services has a wide variety of resources, including an internship page.
+Also, the college’s career office subscribes to a database called Symplicity, to which all students have access.
+Search there for recent listings, drop by the CDS office in 805 East, or call 212-772-4850 to schedule an appointment for detailed information on projects and application procedures.

 Corporate Job Boards